MasoudBimar/Angular-Signal-Step-By-Step/src/app/01-change-detection/change-detection-sample.md

 ### What triggers Change Detection with OnPush Strategy?

-- async operations
 - inputs
 - angular events
 - trigger manually by change detector ref

-### What triggers Change Detection with Default Strategy?
+### What triggers Change Detection with Default Strategy(zone-based)?

-- Seems like all the time
+Seems like all the time, But how?
-- But how?

 - setTimeout
 - setInterval
 - addEventHandler